 Overall, anxiety manifests in many different symptoms, but knowing what is going on in your body can help you combat any issues you may have.
 Here are nine surprising side effects of anxiety according to experts that you may not have realized can happen.

-Have some unexplained body pains?
+unexplained body pains?
 It could be a result of your anxiety.
 "People usually don't associate aching muscles with anxiety, but it's actually quite common," psychologist Crystal I. Lee, Psy.D. tells Bustle.
 "Those with anxiety are prone to tensing their muscles (usually without even realizing it), which can lead to achy muscles or knots in muscles."
+7 Stomach Issues

 Your stomachaches and digestive issues could be a side effect of your mental state.
 "Gastrointestinal issues, like diarrhea, stomach aches, nausea, and burping, are also fairly common symptoms of anxiety," says Lee.
 "Oddly enough, anxiety affects your digestive system, which can lead to unpleasant issues."